 Marvel at the Allianz Arena

 The world-famous Allianz Arena opened in 2005 and has since been the home of FC Bayern München.
 The stadium seats 75,000…if you happen to have a ticket.
 But it’s free to visit the stadium and marvel at it from the outside.
 Designed by architects Herzog & de Meuron, the exterior is constructed with inflated ETFE plastic panels.
 At night, the panels are lit up.
 If Bayern has a game, you’ll find them to be red.
 If the stadium is hosting the German national team, it’ll be white.
 During the holidays it adopts a more fun lighting scheme.
 St. Patrick’s Day sees the Allianz Arena go green while it’s also mimicked the American flag, too.

 Reflect in Munich’s Churches

 Munich’s churches are a popular spot and not just for the pious.
-Beautiful architecture, art and history awaits visitors inside the churches.
+Beautiful architecture, art, and history await visitors inside the churches.
 The Frauenkirche is without a doubt Munich’s most iconic church.
 Maybe it is even its most iconic building.
-The church’s twin towers with their green domed roofs are an important part of the city’s skyline.
+The church’s twin towers with their green-domed roofs are an important part of the city’s skyline.
 In fact, to this day buildings may not exceed the height of the Frauenkirche.
 And the award for the city’s most lavish and elaborate church goes to the Asamkirche.
 All of the city’s churches are worth a visit, whether it’s for reflection or sightseeing.

-While most of the city’s museums do charge a fee to enter, there are a number that are free to visit all the time.
+While most of the city’s museums do charge a fee to enter, there are a number of free museums in Munich.
 Additionally, there are also some museums that only charge a single Euro on Sunday.
 There’s no excuse not to support these local gems and expand your own knowledge at the same time.